Quimby Forest Regeneration Project

 Project Information:

-Quimby Forest Regeneration Project is a Human-Induced Regeneration project located in the Paroo Shire, southwest of Cunnamulla in South West Queensland.
-It was registered in June 2018 and covers a substantial area of 26,442.83 hectares.
+Quimby Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located on Mooning Station, approximately 31km south of Eulo and 100km southwest of Cunnamulla in western Queensland.
+It was registered in June 2018 and covers an area of 26,442.83 ha.